 How and When to Use Katakana

-Another way to tell them apart is their usage.
-Katakana is used for foreign loanwords or words from different languages. ハンバーガー (hanbaagaa, hamburger) and アルバイト (arubaito, part-time job) are examples of Japanese words taken from English and German respectively.
+Another way to tell them apart is by their usage.
+Katakana is used for foreign loanwords or words from different languages. ハンバーガー (hanbaagaa, hamburger) and アルバイト (arubaito, part-time job) are examples of Japanese words taken from English and German, respectively.
 Many non-Japanese names are spelled using katakana as well!

 Katakana can also be used to emphasize words, similar to how words might be italicized or bolded in English.
 You can usually see this more in signs or advertisements, like メガネ, megane (glasses) or ラーメン (raamen, glasses).